lenhatquang2512/nagoya_graduation_thesis/README.md

+### Undergraduate thesis

+---
+# Why I created this repo ?

-# This is my LaTex files for my Bachelor Mechanical Engineering Graduation Thesis at Nagoya University.
+This is my LaTex files for my Bachelor Mechanical Engineering Graduation Thesis at Nagoya University.